Maria Prokhorova: Early life and education

-Prokhorova was born 20 July 1903 in Levoschkino Village, Pskov Oblast in the Russian Empire.
+Prokhorova was born on 20 July 1903 in Levoschkino Village, Pskov Oblast in the Russian Empire.

 In 1924, she graduated from the biological department of the Physics and Mathematics faculty of Leningrad State University.
-In 1934 she completed a postgraduate course of Leningrad State University.
+In 1934, she completed a postgraduate course at Leningrad State University.

 Career

 In the early 30s, she worked for some time at the Devyatinskaya school of the Vytegorsky county of the Lodeynopolsky district of the Leningrad region (now the Vytegorsky district of the Vologda region), doing extracurricular work (according to the testimony of Anastasia Nikitichna Shestopalova (Vershinina), supported by a photograph of Maria with a group of students of Devyatinskaya school).

-From 1935 to 1937, she worked as deputy dean of the Faculty of Biology, was a senior researcher at the Physiological Institute and an assistant, and then associate professor of the Department of Biochemistry at the Faculty of Biology of Leningrad University.
+From 1935 to 1937, she worked as deputy dean of the Faculty of Biology, was a senior researcher at the Physiological Institute, and an assistant, and then an associate professor of the Department of Biochemistry at the Faculty of Biology of Leningrad University.

 In 1930, she became a member of the Communist Party of the Soviet Union (CPSU).

 From October 2, 1937, to June 12, 1940, she was rector of Molotov (Perm) University.

 Prokhorova participated in the All-Union Congresses of Physiologists and Biochemists in 1934 and 1937.
-In 1935 she was a delegate and speaker at the XV International Physiological Congress (Moscow, Leningrad).
+In 1935, she was a delegate and speaker at the XV International Physiological Congress (Moscow, Leningrad).

 From 1940 to 1941, she worked as an associate professor at the Department of Biochemistry, Faculty of Biology, Leningrad University.
 The following year, she served as head of the Department of Biochemistry at Leningrad University in Saratov.

-During the World War II, Prokhorova headed the implementation of a special topic on the study of gas gangrene in order to develop ways of its therapy at Leningrad State University.
+During World War II, Prokhorova headed the implementation of a special topic on the study of gas gangrene in order to develop ways of its therapy at Leningrad State University.
 During the siege of Leningrad, she was a member of the air defense group of Leningrad State University.
-She also conducted scientific and practical work on the basis of a neurosurgical hospital in Saratov.
+She also conducted scientific and practical work at a neurosurgical hospital in Saratov.

 In 1952, Prokhorova became a professor of the Department of Biochemistry.
 From 1955 to 1958, she was Dean of the Faculty of Biology and Soil Studies of Leningrad State University and Director of the University of Physiology named after Aleksey Alekseevich Ukhtomsky.